Roasted Green Beans with Parmesan and Basil (VIDEO)

 They were slightly soggy by that point and I lazily reheated them in the microwave, making them even soggier.
 But she couldn’t stop eating them!
 She’s probably annoyed that it took me so long to post the recipe.

-I love cooking with my mom and she is the one who gave me the love of cooking so anytime I knock a recipe out of the park in her eyes, I feel an extra sense of accomplishment and success.
+I love cooking with my mom and she is the one who gave me the love of cooking.
+Any time I knock a recipe out of the park in her eyes, I feel an extra sense of accomplishment and success.

 Plus, Rachel Cooks is all about E-A-S-Y. I don’t want you to have to run to the store if you don’t have to.
 And you totally don’t have to because these green beans rock just as they are.